KiraTheHedgehog/kira/README.md

 ## License
-By community , Build on https://xian.org/
+By community , Built on https://xian.org/